ricardobna/docs/Tutorials/gettingstarted/Step08.rst

     Animator animator = new Animator();
     animator.startAnimation(lblAnimation);

-- The code above updates the label text everytime it's called
+- The code above updates the label text everytime it is called

 |image0|